Kate Fleetwood

-Kate Fleetwood (born 24 September 1972) is an English actress and voice over artist.
+Kate Fleetwood (born 24 September 1972) is an English actress.
 She was nominated for a Tony Award for her performance as Lady Macbeth in Macbeth, at Chichester Festival Theatre and the West End and Broadway and an Olivier Award nomination in 2012 for her performance as Julie in London Road at the National Theatre.
-Her film and television credits include Vanity Fair (2004), Harry Potter and the Deathly Hallows – Part 1 (2010), Macbeth (2010), Philomena (2013), London Road (2015), Harlots (2017–2019), and The Wheel of Time (2021–present).
+Her film and television credits include Vanity Fair (2004), Harry Potter and the Deathly Hallows – Part 1 (2010), Macbeth (2010), Philomena (2013), London Road (2015), Harlots (2017–2019), and The Wheel of Time (2021–2025).

-Early life
+Early years and education

-Fleetwood grew up on a farm in Arden, Warwickshire near Stratford-upon-Avon, and she is a graduate of Exeter University.
-She attended Trinity Catholic School in Leamington Spa.
-She began her career at the Royal Shakespeare Company during her childhood.
+Kate Fleetwood was born in England in 1972 or 1973 and grew up on a farm near Stratford-upon-Avon.

+She attended Trinity Catholic School in Leamington Spa, and began her career at the Royal Shakespeare Company during her childhood.

+Fleetwood is a graduate of Exeter University.